florentpoujol/stricter-laravel/readme.md

 Then as explained in the doc, Laravel can also throw an exception if you try to set an unfillable attribute.
 If that happens it may indicate that you are fetching to much fields from the database, or are not properly restricting the data you consider when validating a form for instance.
-For that to properly work, you should always mention all the fillable attributes in the model's `$fillable` property to clearly mark which are.
+For that to properly work, you should always mention all the fillable attributes in the model's `$fillable` property to clearly mark which attributes are indeed fillable.

 Finally, and that's not mentioned in the doc, Laravel can also prevent accessing an attribute that do not exists (with the model's `preventAccessingMissingAttributes()` method).
 If that happens, it may be because you are not fetching enough fields from the database for instance.